vsmith214/practice-checkpoint-express/readme.md

 2. Clone this to your local machine.
 3. `npm install`
 4. You can run `npm test` which will continuously run the test suite upon file updates.
 5. Read through the project structure, you'll be primarily working in `models/todos.js` and  `routes/index.js` in that order.
-7. Start working through the tests in `test/`.
+6. Start working through the tests in `test/`.
+Make sure to change an `xit` to an `it` to change any given spec from pending to active.
-8. `git commit` often as you make progress on the tests.
+7. `git commit` often as you make progress on the tests.

 These tests include [supertest](https://github.com/visionmedia/supertest).